-Article 1 Introduction
+ARTICLE 1 Introduction

 § 148-1-1.
-Overview
+Overview.

-- A. This Article provides a brief overview of the content of the Zoning Law.
-Guidance materials on how to use the Zoning Law are available from the office of the Skaneateles Town Clerk. - B. Each article listed below has the following general purposes: - 1.
-Article 1 is this introduction. - 2.
-Article 2, General Provisions, contains legally necessary provisions, including the legal basis and principles of interpretation of this Zoning Law. - 3.
-Article 3, Establishment of Districts, establishes zoning districts and the Zoning Map. - 4.
-Article 4, Specific District Regulations, contains the detailed use and dimensional standards for each district.
+- A. This article provides a brief overview of the content of this chapter.
+Guidance materials on how to use this chapter are available from the office of the Skaneateles Town Clerk. - B. Each article listed below has the following general purposes: - (1) Article 1 is this introduction. - (2) Article 2, General Provisions, contains legally necessary provisions, including the legal basis and principles of interpretation of this chapter. - (3) Article 3, Establishment of Districts, establishes zoning districts and the Zoning Map. - (4) Article 4, Specific District Regulations, contains the detailed use and dimensional standards for each district.
 It is organized by district to enable the user to find most of the basic zoning information relevant to a specific property in a single section.
-This information is organized into tables for each district. - 5.
-Article 5, Regulations Applicable in More than One District, contains regulations that are applicable town-wide regardless of the zoning district in which a property is located.
-Some of these apply to specifically mentioned uses and others apply to identified resources that require protection. - 6.
-Article 6, Development Options, addresses Open Space Development options, which are alternative ways to develop land designed to provide choices to the landowner and protection of open space and town natural resources. - 7.
-Article 7, Overlay Districts and Special Districts, contains provisions for these districts, which apply only within the specified districts on the Zoning Map. - 8.
-Article 8, Nonconforming Uses, Structures, and Lots, deals with uses, structures, and lots that were in compliance with applicable zoning at the time they were established but do not comply with this Zoning Law - 9.
-Article 9, Signs, contains all of the regulations relating to signs.
+This information is organized into tables for each district. - (5) Article 5, Regulations Applicable in More Than One District, contains regulations that are applicable Town-wide regardless of the zoning district in which a property is located.
+Some of these apply to specifically mentioned uses and others apply to identified resources that require protection. - (6) Article 6, Development Options, addresses open space development options, which are alternative ways to develop land designed to provide choices to the landowner and protection of open space and Town natural resources. - (7) Article 7, Overlay Districts and Special Districts, contains provisions for these districts, which apply only within the specified districts on the Zoning Map. - (8) Article 8, Nonconforming Uses, Structures, and Lots, deals with uses, structures, and lots that were in compliance with applicable zoning at the time they were established but do not comply with this chapter. - (9) Article 9, Signs, contains all of the regulations relating to signs. - (10) Article 10, Administration, contains all administrative and enforcement provisions, including zoning permits, certificates of occupancy, violations, site plan and special permit approvals, appeals and variances, and zoning amendments.
+It contains both substantive and procedural standards for administering this chapter.